What is gorder?

 Running the analysis

-We save the input YAML file, for example, as analyze.yaml
+We save the configuration YAML file, for example, as analyze.yaml

 .
 Then, we run gorder